awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

    If versioning is not enabled on the destination bucket, you get a warning message that contains an **Enable versioning** button\.
 Choose this button to enable versioning on the bucket\.

-1. If you chose to replicate objects encrypted with AWS KMS, under **Destination encryption settings**, type the Amazon Resource Name \(ARN\) of the AWS KMS key to use to encrypt the replicas in the destination bucket\.
-You can find the ARN for your AWS KMS key in the IAM console, under **Encryption keys**\.
-Or, you can choose a key name from the drop\-down list\.
+1. If you chose to replicate objects encrypted with AWS KMS, under **Destination encryption settings**, type the Amazon Resource Name \(ARN\) of the AWS KMS CMK to use to encrypt the replicas in the destination bucket\.
+You can find the ARN for your AWS KMS CMK in the IAM console, under **Encryption keys**\.
+Or, you can choose a CMK name from the drop\-down list\.

-   For more information about creating an AWS KMS key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
+   For more information about creating an AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
-![\[Enter a AWS KMS key to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-kms-key.png)
+![\[Enter a AWS KMS CMK to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-kms-key.png)

 1. If you want to replicate your data into a specific storage class in the destination bucket, on the **Set destination** page, under **Options**, select **Change the storage class for the replicated object\(s\)**\.
 Then choose the storage class that you want to use for the replicated objects in the destination bucket\.
 If you don't select this option, the storage class for replicated objects is the same class as the original objects\.